ibm-cloud-docs/watson-assistant/dialog-overview.md

 - Shorthand notations to refer to intents, entities, and context variables.
 See [Accessing and evaluating objects](/docs/watson-assistant?topic=watson-assistant-expression-language).

-- Spring Expression (SpEL) language, which is an expression language that supports querying and manipulating an object graph at run time.
-See [Spring Expression Language (SpEL) language](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#expressions){: external} for more information.
+- Spring Expression Language (SpEL), which is an expression language that supports querying and manipulating an object graph at run time.
+See [Spring Expression Language (SpEL)](https://docs.spring.io/spring-framework/reference/core/expressions.html){: external} for more information.

 You can use regular expressions to check for values to condition against.
 To find a matching string, for example, you can use the `String.find` method.
 See [Methods](/docs/watson-assistant?topic=watson-assistant-dialog-methods) for more details.

 ## Responses
 {: #dialog-overview-responses}